tmplt/bookwyrm/README.md

 Building
 ---
-A compiler that supports C++17 features is required, as `std::experimental::string_view` is used throughout the program.
+bookwyrm uses some C++17 features such as `std::string_view` and `std::filesystem`, so a recent compiler is required.
 CMake 3.0 or above is also required.

 At present, bookwyrm defaults to build in Debug-mode.
 If you wish to build a release executable, pass `-DCMAKE_BUILD_TYPE=Release` to `cmake`.

+Just clone the repo and:
 ```
-$ mkdir build
-$ cd build
+$ mkdir build && cd build
 $ cmake ..
 $ make
 ```